chetaldrich/dotfiles/README.md

-If you would like to use it, clone the repository in your home directory, and then create a .vimrc in your home, and then type the following:
+If you would like to use it, clone the repository in your home directory, and then create a .vimrc in your home, and then save the following into that .vimrc file:

     runtime vimrc